inespancorbo/Deep-Learning-with-Neural-Nets/Projects/FFNN/README.md

-# Feed Forward Neural Net
+# Simple Feed Forward Neural Network

 Using a feed forward neural net to determine F0 & voicing, as well as phone recognition 🗣️.